alphagov/govuk-developer-docs/source/kubernetes/cheatsheet.html.md

 ---
-owner_slack: "#govuk-2ndline-tech"
-title: EKS/Kubernetes infrastructure
+title: EKS/Kubernetes GOV.UK cheatsheet
-section: Infrastructure
-layout: manual_layout
+layout: multipage_layout
-parent: "/manual.html"
-type: learn
+weight: 5
 ---

+# EKS/Kubernetes GOV.UK cheatsheet

-This is a temporary page to tide us over as we get used to the new EKS platform.
+This is a quick summary of the most useful commands and guidance for interacting with GOV.UK's EKS platform.
-It will eventually be removed and everything consolidated into the [Kubernetes section of the Developer Docs](/kubernetes).

-## Quick reference

-This section assumes you satisfy all the [prerequisites](#prerequisites).
+This page assumes you have completed the [set up instructions](/kubernetes/get-started/set-up-tools/), [tested your access](/kubernetes/get-started/access-eks-cluster/#test-your-access) and set up the [recommended aliases](#recommended-aliases).

-### Common tasks
+## Common tasks

 - To access logs for an app:
     - `k logs deploy/account-api`